Category

 Undertaking large, complex corporate reorganisation projects, such as spin offs, carve outs and other solvent group restructurings, always presents challenges to be considered, planned for and overcome.
 Some of those challenges are inherent to reorganisations in general but there are also those which stem from particular industry factors.
 Over the next three weeks, we will be focusing on the healthcare and life sciences industry and will, through a series of posts, highlight key considerations at…

 At the end of last week, two European Parliament Committees published the latest version of the EU AI Act.
 The new draft reflects months of political wrangling, but it also demonstrates that EU legislators have listened to the (many) criticisms levied at the EU AI Act until now.
 So what’s new?
-We’ve set our top ten changes: Higher penalties: If you thought the previous proposal was eye-watering, it’s about to get steeper.
-The most serious breaches will…
+We’ve set our top ten changes: So what’s next?
+European Parliament are scheduled to vote on the draft next month in June, and following this, the…

 On 27 April 2023, the MHRA announced that the UK government intends to introduce legislation this spring that will extend the acceptance period of CE marked devices onto the Great Britain market.
 The MHRA’s announcement has provided much needed.
 This statement made by the MHRA is an update to their announcement made on 28 March 2023, on which we previously blogged.
 This is a very welcome step from the MHRA after what has been a…